guildai/guild.ai/pages/start/optimize.md

 !!! tip
-    Use sequence functions for multiple flags to expand a grid search to the catesian product of each set of values.
+    Use sequence functions for multiple flags to expand a grid search to the Cartesian product of each set of values.

 ## Random Search